ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Check-in on where NTs are putting results.
 Encourage NTs to compile notes as they go.
 * Ask what trends they're seeing, what's working well, where people are blocked.
 * Work through how to apply the feedback they're getting from participants.
+Is the person in their target audience, if not that's ok.
+What's the participant context?
+Does it shape how the feedback is applied?

 As introduced yesterday, NTs will build either a large screen or small screen MVP.
 As a team they should decide what decision to go.
 View component layouts begins to introduce adaptive layout concepts and illustrates how Flexbox helps UI flow.